Germany EU Blue Card

 What is the EU Blue Card eligibility?

-To qualify for the Germany Blue Card, you must:
+To qualify for the Germany Blue Card, you must meet the following requirements:

-Have a concrete job offer from a German company
+Employment Offer: You must have a concrete job offer from a German company.

-Exceptional skills can strengthen your application, even if your salary falls slightly short.
+Exceptional Skills: Exceptional skills can strengthen your application, even if your salary slightly falls short of the minimum requirement.

 Opportunities with Blue Card: